 This may be an unpopular opinion but I’m going to share it anyway.
 That is the topic of privilege in western Christianity.
 I don’t feel like we talk about it enough in America today.
 It’s so easy for us to talk about “the Church” in our services and yet, the Church as a whole throughout the world does not look like American Churches.

 People today are very quick to throw the phrase, “white privilege’” around.
 Or just privilege in general.
 We are privileged to not have to fear cops, we’re privileged to have enough money to live in the suburbs, we are privileged to enough that we can say that we don’t care about the election, whatever it might be.
-There’s many ways that we are told that we have privilege.
+There are many ways that we are told that we are privileged.